D3h420/SwissKnife/README.md

 ## Legal ⚠️

+This toolkit is for authorized security testing, research, and lab use only.

+By using SwissKnife, you agree that:
-Use only on infrastructure you own or have explicit permission to test.
+- You will test only systems you own or have explicit written authorization to assess.
+- You are solely responsible for complying with local, national, and international laws.
+- You accept full responsibility for any misuse, damage, service disruption, or legal consequences.

+If you are unsure whether you are authorized, do not run the tool.

 /LAB5/